 Reporting of results

-The test shall be considered satisfactory if the enclosure has not suffered structural damage or permanent deformation that may affect its explosion-protection properties.
+The test should be considered satisfactory if the enclosure has not suffered structural damage or permanent deformation that may affect its explosion-protection properties.

 Interpretation of results

 The extent of permanent deformation reported after over-pressure test should not exceed 0.25 mm per 300 mm when measured with a dial indicator; at the typical points depicted by the following (Figure B.2).
 This may be taken to be the geographical centre of those parts of the enclosure that are considered to have the least strengthening support.